 Suck it (lemon or lime)

-There was time before the special guest comedian took to the stage.
-I wasn't praying to Jesus, but I was listening to Kenny Loggins (close enough) when I started ordering beer.
+There was a wait before the special guest comedian took to the stage.
+I wasn't praying to Jesus, but I was listening to Kenny Loggins (close enough) when I started ordering a beer.
 Then the music faded low and I was listening to a beautiful female voice.
 Juice Newton's Queen of Hearts played and I was swaying my head back and forth and slamming down another bottle of Sam Adams.
 I needed to keep quiet and keep a low profile and it was almost like my wife needed to wear a Muslim veil to protect her identity.
 I realized I didn't want to shout the lyrics to "Queen of Hearts" and embarrass myself and draw attention to my Cougars T-shirt.
 My face turned bright red, but I was confident I wouldn't draw attention to myself.
 After all, I was nobody and I was still the same nobody looking for nothing in the nothingness of time.

 To make a long story short (because I'm not getting paid shit to write this blog), T.J.
 Miller performed the final act at Gotham Comedy Club, strung out on Manhattan bottled water, he emphasized morality is relative, while I thought time is relative -- and morality just plays a smaller corner piece in the puzzle.
 I kept my mouth shut and absorbed true comedy realizing I didn't want to be the next Man on the Moon like Andy Kaufman.
 I wouldn't have to resort to the depths of depravity, because I wasn't starved for attention, and I'd already had a taste of the best of New York (especially after fine dining at Ristorante Rafele and Giovanni Rana Pastificio & Cucina).